anuket-project/anuket-specifications/doc/common/chapter00.md

 <a name="1.0"></a>
 # Overview

-Initially organized early in 2019, the Cloud iNfrastructure Telco Taskforce (Anuket) was created in response to rapid changes in how networking applications are being designed, built and managed, plus a growing recognition of a perceived functional gap between the previous standard infrastructure models and the architectures needed to support Network Function Virtualisation (NFV) applications.
+Initially organized early in 2019, Anuket CNTT Cloud iNfrastructure Telco Taskforce (CNTT) was created in response to rapid changes in how networking applications are being designed, built and managed, plus a growing recognition of a perceived functional gap between the previous standard infrastructure models and the architectures needed to support Network Function Virtualisation (NFV) applications.
 Organizationally, the Cloud iNfrastructure Telco Taskforce, jointly hosted by GSMA and the Linux Foundation, operates as an open committee responsible for creating and documenting an industry aligned Common Cloud Infrastructure Framework.
-The Anuket was created with the intent that it would create the cloud infrastructure framework, and eventually morph into an on-going project under the auspices of the GSMA and the Linux Foundation umbrellas.
+The Anuket CNTT was created with the intent that it would create the cloud infrastructure framework, and eventually morph into an on-going project under the auspices of the GSMA and the Linux Foundation umbrellas.
 The final on-going operational form of the Taskforce will be determined as the project evolves.

 <a name="1.1"></a>
 ## Terminology and Glossary